In this article I review 20 of the top protein bars without artificial sweeteners currently on the market.

 Neotame – FDA says it’s OK; I’ve never come across it.
 (16)

-Cyclamate – banned in the US, OK for use elsewhere.
+Cyclamate – banned in the US, OK for use elsewhere on the planet.
 (17)

 Protein bar reviews

-Besides main features like grams of protein & cost, I have Ingredients and Nutrition Facts labels you can check out too.
+Besides main features like grams of protein & sodium, I have Ingredients and Nutrition Facts labels you can check out too.

 I might mention a notable thing or two that comes to mind along the way…